Stop encouraging people to speculate on house price increases

 First learned of this company, Smart Parking Ltd while trawling through the ASX company listings.

-This is a company that appears to predominantly generates revenue off of identifying contractual breaches of parking conditions at various business’ private car parking (retailers, shopping centres, etc) remotely via video / CCTV and then issuing the registered owner or keeper of the infringing vehicle a “Parking Breach Notice” (PBNs) with the view of hoping the recipient will pay up without challenging it.
+Smart Parking Ltd appears to be a company that predominantly generates the majority of it’s revenue off of identifying contractual breaches of parking conditions at various business’ private car parking (retailers, shopping centres, etc) remotely via video / CCTV and then issuing the registered owner or keeper of the infringing vehicle a “Parking Breach Notice” (PBNs) with the view of hoping the recipient will pay up without challenging it nor understanding their consumer rights under these circumstances.

 Disclosure / Personal analysis: